f3d-app/f3d/doc/dev/05-BUILD.md

 ### Requirements

 Only `pybind11` should be available on your system to build python bindings.
-Additionally, `pytest` and `numpy` must be available to run tests.
+Additionally, `pytest` and `numpy` must be available to run the tests.
+These dependencies can be installed with `pip`.
+It is recommended (but not strictly necessary) to install in a virtual environment.

-In case of issues getting these dependencies, you can optionally create a virtual environment:
+The virtual environment can be created using the `venv` module:

 ```bash
 python -m venv .venv